QubitProducts/exporter_exporter/README.md

   - Returns JSON if the header "Accept: application/json" is passed

 - /proxy: which takes the following parameters:
-  - *module*: the name of the module from the configuration to execute.
+  - *module*: the name of the module from the configuration to execute. (a default module can be selected using the defaultModule config option)
   - *args*: (only for exec modules): additional arguments to the backend command.
   - all other query string parameters are passed on to any http backend module.
     (excluding the first *module* parameter value).